by Rupert Sheldrake

 The fields organizing the activity of the nervous system are likewise inherited through morphic resonance, conveying a collective, instinctive memory.
 Each individual both draws upon and contributes to the collective memory of the species.
 This means that new patterns of behaviour can spread more rapidly than would otherwise be possible.
 For example, if rats of a particular breed learn a new trick in Harvard, then rats of that breed should be able to learn the same trick faster all over the world, say in Edinburgh and Melbourne.
 There is already evidence from laboratory experiments (discussed in A New Science of Life) that this actually happens.

 The resonance of a brain with its own past states also helps to explain the memories of individual animals and humans.
-There is no need for all memories to be stored inside the brain.
+There is no need for all memories to be "stored" inside the brain.

 Social groups are likewise organized by fields, as in schools of fish and flocks of birds.
-Human societies have memories that are transmitted through the culture of the group, and are most explicitly communicated through the ritual re-enactment of a founding story or myth, as in the Jewish Passover celebration, the Christian Holy Communion and the American thanksgiving dinner, through which the past become present through a kind of resonance with those who have performed the same rituals before.
+Human societies have memories that are transmitted through the culture of the group, and are most explicitly communicated through the ritual re-enactment of a founding story or myth, as in the Jewish Passover celebration, the Christian Holy Communion and the American thanksgiving dinner, through which the past becomes present through a kind of resonance with those who have performed the same rituals before.

 The memory of nature